temporalio/documentation/kb/python-sandbox-environmnet.md

 The first component of the Sandbox is a global state isolation.
 Global state isolation uses `exec` to compile and evaluate statements.

-Upon the start of a Workflow, the file that the Workflow is defined in, is imported into a newly created sandbox.
+Upon the start of a Workflow, the file that the Workflow is defined in is imported into a newly created sandbox.

 A known set of pass-through modules are sent to the sandbox when the Workflow is imported.